learnk8s/learnk8s.io/src/bsk201903/visualiseYaml.md

 You could write a tool to analyse YAML files and link them together statically, but you will have to code all the rules that power Kubernetes such as namespaces, selectors, etc. to make sure that you can draw a correct dependency graph.

-Even with such tool, you won't be able to describe that a front-end component is consuming a backend API.
+Even with such a tool, you wouldn't be able to describe that a front-end component is consuming a backend API.

-The relationship isn't expressed in the YAML, but in the application.
+The relationship isn't expressed in the YAML but in the application.

 However, if your goal is to visualise dependencies, you could focus on the cluster and ignore the YAML.